Wouldn't it feel great to have a buffer between you and the curveballs life throws at you, turning a crisis into...

 Save $200 a Month With a Little Home Maintenance DIY

-That do-it-yourself attitude can save you on home repair and maintenance issues too—as much as $290 a month according to gobankingrates.
+That do-it-yourself attitude can save you on home maintenance too—as much as $290 a month if you’re willing to take care of routine repairs and upkeep yourself, according to GOBankingRates.
 Wally Y. recommends searching the internet for solutions if you’re having problems with an appliance or your car.
 “Sometimes the problem is common and simple enough for you to fix yourself.”

 Megan Ann T. and her husband got a great deal on a car thanks to her husband’s automotive know-how.
 “Our car cost us $300 because it needed the transmission replaced,” she explained.
 “My husband bought the parts, rebuilt the transmission himself, and now I have a new-to-us car that’s in fantastic shape.”